aGIToz/Learning-Label-Initialization/README.md

 ## Instructions
 ### harmonic_ext_learned_front
-- This folder contains the scripts to reproduce the results for the PDE with learned front and weights (and no weights).
+- This folder contains the scripts to reproduce the results for the PDE with learned front (\psi_0) and weights (and no weights).
+- Navigate to the folder: `cd harmonic_ext_learned_front`
-- To run it: `cd harmonic_ext_learned_front; python run_cora_.py`, this should produce a `cora.txt` file with test scores over 100 iteraitons
+- Run it: `python run_cora_.py`, this should produce a `cora.txt` file with test scores over 100 iterations.

 ### harmonic_ext_include_val
-- To produce the results of the PDE with learned front and weights and inlcuding the new labels (val labels)
+- This folder contains the scripts to reproduce the results for the PDE with learned front and including the validation labels after the training.
-- In progress.
+- Navigate to the folder: `cd harmonic_ext_include_val`
+- Run it: `python run_cora_.py`, this should produce a `cora.txt` file with test scores over 100 iterations.
+- You should see no variations for the citation graphs as the split is fixed.

 ## Dependencies
 Any version of the following libaries should be fine, but the code has been tested for: